Sam Rockwell: Hollywood recognition

 In 2007, Rockwell guest-starred in the web series Casted: The Continuing Chronicles of Derek Riffchyn, Greatest Casting Director in the World.
 Ever.
 He appears opposite Jonathan Togo as Derek and Justin Long as Scott.
 Rockwell plays an aspiring young actor named Pete Sampras.
 In 2009, he starred in the critically acclaimed science fiction film Moon, directed by Duncan Jones.
 His performance as a lonely astronaut on a long-term solo mission to the Moon was widely praised, with some critics calling for an Academy Award for Best Actor nomination.
 On May 3, 2010, it was announced that Rockwell would team up again with Iron Man 2 director Jon Favreau for Favreau's adaptation of the graphic novel Cowboys & Aliens.
 He played a bar owner named Doc who joins in the pursuit of the aliens.

 Rockwell also had key roles in Martin McDonagh's Seven Psychopaths (2012), and Nat Faxon and Jim Rash's The Way, Way Back (2013).
 For his performance in The Way, Way Back, some critics felt he again deserved an Academy Award nomination.

 In January 2014, it was announced that Rockwell was cast in The Eel, in which he played an escaped convict.
 The film was produced by Kevin Walsh, Nat Faxon, and Jim Rash, marking Rockwell's second collaboration with all three.
-Additionally, Rockwell starred in the 2015 remake of Poltergeist and along side of Anna Kendrick in the 2016 film Mr. Right.
-The movie is about an ex-cia agent turned hitman who gained a conscience and turned the tables on those that hired him as a hitman.
-He was also brutally honest with his girlfriend, played by Anna Kendrick, on what he does.
-She then turns into a hit woman.
+Additionally, in 2015 Rockwell starred in two films, remake of Poltergeist and Mr. Right.
+Mr. Right is about an ex-CIA agent turned hitman who gained a conscience and turned the tables on those that hired him as a hitman.
+He was also brutally honest with his girlfriend, portrayed by Anna Kendrick, on what he does.
+She then turns herself into a hitwoman.
 On May 3, 2016, it was announced that Rockwell would voice Mortimer Ramsey in the action video game Dishonored 2.
 Rockwell was cast along with other Marvel Cinematic Universe actors.